 Peripheral Vascular Disease (PVD/PAD) a serious health problem

-A major problem with PVD/PAD is that almost 50% of patient do not show symptoms.
-In cases where the patients do show symptoms, many a times it is brushed aside as the symptoms appear generic and an expert doctor is not consulted in time.
+A major problem with PVD/PAD is that almost 50% of the patient do not show symptoms.
+In cases where the patients do show symptoms, many times it is brushed aside as the symptoms appear generic and an expert doctor is not consulted in time.

 If you do not have any symptoms as but have any heart disease, cholesterol, blood pressure, diabetes, or any kidney disease you should regularly get yourself checked for PVD.
-All people above age 50 years are also highly recommended for evaluation on regular basis
+All people above age 50 years are also highly recommended for evaluation on a regular basis

 Diagnosis of PVD

-Ankle-brachial index (ABI): An inexpensive test which can be a very good indicator of existence of PVD.
+Ankle-brachial index (ABI): An inexpensive test that can be a very good indicator of the existence of PVD.
 It is highly recommended that you get this very inexpensive test included in your annual health check.
 If you do face any symptoms it is recommended that you consult your doctor or visit an Interventional Radiologist for this test.
 An ABI is a comparison of the blood pressure in the ankle with pressure in the arm using a regular blood pressure cuff and a Doppler ultrasound device.

 Doppler Ultrasound: High-frequency sound waves and a computer is used to create images of blood vessels, organs & tissues.
 Doppler technique is used to measure and assess the flow of blood.
 Faintness or absence of sound may indicate an obstruction in the blood flow.